tdeleon/Relax/Sources/Relax/Relax.docc/DefiningRequests.md

 definition of an entire REST API service.
 They can be either pre-defined and static, or accept dynamic parameters at runtime, depending on your needs.

-Once you've created your request, see <doc:SendingRequests> on how to send them and receive a response.
+Once you've created your request, see <doc:SendingRequestsAsync>, <doc:SendingRequestsPublisher>, or <doc:SendingRequestsHandler> on how to send them and receive a response.

 ## Request Basics